Should Wives Work Outside the Home?

 “Homemaking… is not a destructive drought of usefulness but an overflowing oasis of opportunity; it is not a dreary cell to contain one’s talents and skills but a brilliant catalyst to channel creativity and energies into meaningful work.”

-I believe each person should consider what the Bible itself says and the five considerations above and make their own informed decision.
+Each person should consider what the Bible itself says and the five considerations above and make their own informed decision.
 I myself believe it is sometimes wrong for women to work outside of the home and other times it is very right.
-I believe it comes down to mainly the motivation and priorities of the heart.
+It comes down to mainly the motivation and priorities of the heart.

 For example, is family or fortune more valued?
 Are we operating from a secular worldview or a biblical worldview?
 Those are questions I can’t answer for you.